Abott1222/lessons/linked-list.md

 - Explain what a linked list is.
 - Explain why linked lists are important.
 - Create and use a LinkedList class.
-- Explain what the time and space complexities are for the LinkedList class.
+- Explain what the time and space complexities are for a linked list.

 ## What's a linked list?